environmentallyconsciouscoder/go_thrift_sales_agent/README.md

 This project is a web application that provides personalised fashion recommendations based on user input.
 It utilises the OpenAI API to generate tailored fashion advice and displays these recommendations on an intuitive dashboard.

-## Demo

-You can view a live demo of the application here: [Live Demo](https://d273zjepdp7s3q.cloudfront.net)

 ## API Integration Choice

 ### OpenAI API